vipulnaik/working-drafts/eaf/ftx-future-fund-website-down.md

 5. Partly depending on the answers to the previous questions, should the links pointing to ftxfuturefund.org from other places be left as is, updated to use ftx.tghp.co.uk, or updated to use the most recent functioning Wayback Machine snapshot?
+ETA: Given the answer to 3 above, it seems that using ftx.tghp.co.uk is inadvisable, so the most likely answer here would be to use a Wayback Machine snapshot of ftxfuturefund.org, unless ownership of the site can be transitioned to somebody who can steward it for the long term.

 I'd love if somebody with insight on any of these questions could share it in the comments.